 As part of our future work, we are interested in applying SmartTunnel to wireless networks.
 An increasing number of wireless devices have multiple interfaces.
 Effectively utilizing these interfaces simultaneously has the potential to significantly improve reliability in wireless networks.
 Wireless link loss characteristics differ significantly from those of wireline links.
-In particular, network paths involving wireless links may experience extended outage periods (e.g., due to mobility or environmental changes).
+For example, wireless links are more variable and unpredictable.
+We plan to study the performance of SmartTunnel in such a highly dynamic network.
+In addition, network paths involving wireless links may experience extended outage periods (e.g., due to mobility or environmental changes).
 Such outages may span multiple FEC groups, and significantly reduce the effectiveness of FEC.
 We are interested in extending SmartTunnel to handle such outages in addition to bursty losses.